Shell's profit slumps in 2020 as the pandemic bites | Headlines

 Reducing costs is vital for Shell's plans to move into the crowded power sector and renewable energy where margins are typically lower than for fossil fuels.
 It is betting on its expertise in power trading and rapid growth in hydrogen and biofuels markets as it shifts away from oil, rather than joining rivals in a scramble for renewable power assets.

-CASH FLOW MISS Despite a 28% drop in fuel sales last year, Shell's adjusted earnings from trading and marketing, which includes sales at its global network of more than 45,000 filling stations, only fell 3% from a year earlier to $4.6 billion.
+CASH FLOW MISS Despite a 28% drop in fuel sales last year, Shell's adjusted earnings from trading and retail, which includes sales at its global network of more than 45,000 filling stations, only fell 3% from a year earlier to $4.6 billion.
+Retail posted its best quarter on record in the third quarter.

 But at the same time, Shell's cash flow was down nearly a fifth from 2019 while its debt-to-equity ratio rose to 32% from 29%, exceeding the company's target.
 Shell's fourth-quarter profit fell 87% from a year earlier to $393 million - missing analyst forecasts for a profit of $597 million - dragged down by weak liquefied natural gas prices, lower production and weak refining margins.